SiJibrilll/GDGOC-noteAp/README.md

 - **Get a specific note**

   - **Endpoint:** `GET /notes/{id}`
   - **Description:** Retrieves the details of a specific note by its ID.
+User's who have a shared access with at least view permission can also use this endpoint
   - **Headers:**
     - `Authorization: Bearer {token}`
   - **Response:**